winksaville/box-with-tri-hole/fornjot/README.md

 # box-with-tri-hole

-A 40x40x5mm box with a triangular hole circumscribed by a circle with a 7.5mm radius:
+A 40x40x5mm box with a hole circumscribed by a circle with a 7.5mm radius:

 Implemented using [fornjot](https://fornjot.app/), b-rep CAD kernel written in Rust.